poine/proj_emen/docs/index.md

 ## 2: Single target

 ### 2.1: Derivation
+Here we establish the expression of the heading needed by the drone to intercept a single target.

 The position of the drone and the target are given by:
 {% comment %}  = \begin{pmatrix}x_{d0}+v_d \cos{\psi_d} t \\ y_{d0}+v_d \sin{\psi_d} t\end{pmatrix} {% endcomment %}